X-SHIELD: Regularization for eXplainable Artificial Intelligence: Introduction

-It is at this juncture that we can observe the introduction of various methods to obtain explanations for models but not a clear methodology to choose between the methods of obtaining explanations.
-Different ways of evaluating these explanations, both qualitatively and quantitatively, have been proposed~\cite{amparore2021trust}.
-We highlight REVEL~\cite{sevillano2023revel}, a consistent and mathematically robust framework for quantitatively measuring different aspects of the explanations generated by Local Linear Explanations (LLEs).
+It is at this juncture where we can observe the introduction of various methods to obtain explanations for models but not a clear methodology to choose between those methods of obtaining explanations.
+Different ways of evaluating these explanations, both qualitatively and quantitatively, have been proposed~\citep{amparore2021trust}.
+We highlight REVEL~\citep{sevillano2023revel}, a consistent and mathematically robust framework for quantitatively measuring different aspects of the explanations generated by Local Linear Explanations (LLEs).
+However, this knowledge measured from the explanations has not been used until now to improve model performance while boosting its explainability.

-However, this knowledge measured from the explanations has not been used to also improve model performance while boosting its explainability.
-That is why, once the quality metrics of explanations have been defined, we should be able to introduce this quality criterion in the final artificial intelligence model generation methodology.
+That is why, once the quality metrics of explanations have been defined, we should be able to introduce this quality criterion into the learning models.
+This process involves systematically incorporating a quality bias within the models themselves.
+By doing so, we ensure that the learning algorithms prioritize not just accuracy or performance, but also the clarity and explainability of their outputs, and user-friendly as final goal.
+This could involve refining the training processes, adjusting model parameters, or even redesigning model architectures to inherently favor explanations that meet the defined quality metrics.

-Addressing the need to introduce a quality bias into models, regularization techniques have emerged as a common solution.
-By incorporating an additional term into the objective function, these techniques ensure that models meet specific quality criteria.
-Weight-decay, dropout, data augmentation, early stopping, and more examples of regularizations are described on~\cite{moradi2020survey}.
-From this perspective, if it is possible to quantify some aspect of the quality of the explanations, we might improve the model in order to improve the quality of these explanations.
+Regularization techniques have emerged as a common solution.
+By incorporating an additional terms into the objective function, these techniques ensure that models meet specific desired criteria.
+Weight-decay, dropout, data augmentation, early stopping, and more examples of regularizations are described in~\citep{moradi2020survey}.
+From this perspective, if it is possible to quantify explanations quality, we might improve the model with this insights.
+Based on this approach, on~\citep{weber2023beyond} overview and classify different thoretical approaches to improve the quality of XAI-based models.